gnat/tween-composer-godot/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

 A tool for creating tween animations using the inspector tab in Godot.
 It works on 2D, 3D and UI objects!
+Works with Godot 4.4+

+Head to the itch.io page for more updates: https://gurbsgurbs.itch.io/tween-composer

 ## Features